WilliamQLiu/williamqliu.github.io/_posts/2019-07-22-secure-sockets-layer-ssl.md

 When sending a message, the sender uses the receiver's public key to encrypt that message.
 The only key that can be used to decrypt that message is the receiver's private key.

+## PKI

+__PKI__ stands for __public key infrastructure__.
+PKI is asymmetric encryption that is used for transactional exchanges.
+It is not a specific technology but rather a framework based on asymmetric technologies.